MosGeo/Strata/README.md

 - Create a training dataset for machine learning.

 ## How to use
 See the example Matlab script folder for possible usage.
-Basically
-- Define the transition matrices and depositional rates at different sea levels.
+Basically 1) define the transition matrices and depositional rates at different sea levels, 2) fefine sea level curve, 3) Run.
-- Define sea level curve.
-- Run.

 ## Other features
 Upscaling functions are included.
 Mean and Mode moving window upscaling are implemented.
 See examples for how to use.